 As stated above, all other burn injuries should be assessed and treated by a specialized team at a recognized burn center.

 Nutritional support is a key component of burn care.
 Elevations in metabolic rate far above that predicted by the Harris-Benedict equation occur in adults with a burn covering 25% of total body surface area (TBSA), a hypermetabolic state that exceeds the metabolic increases found in any other disease state.
-Resting metabolic rate (RMR) is approximately 180% of basal rate during acute admission in these patients, and their calorie needs may exceeed 5,000 kcal/day.
-Patients with a surface burn of 40% can lose 25% of preadmission weight in 3 weeks without nutrition support; losses exceeding 10% are associated with significantly poorer outcome, including impaired immunity and delayed healing.
+Resting metabolic rate (RMR) is approximately 180% of basal rate during acute admission in these patients, and their calorie needs may exceed 5,000 kcal/day.
+Patients with a surface burn of 40% can lose 25% of preadmission weight in 3 weeks without nutrition support; losses exceeding 10% are associated with significantly poorer outcome, including impaired immunity and delayed healing.,

 Energy and Macronutrient Support

 Significant weight loss is preventable with nutritional support.
 Recommended daily energy intake is as follows: for adults, 25 kcal/kg plus 40 kcal per each percent of burn area; for children, 1,800 kcal plus 2,200 calories per m2 of burn area.
 Individualized nutrition assessment is recommended for patients with burns on > 20% of TBSA.

 Enteral nutrition support with a high-protein, high-carbohydrate diet is recommended, and timing may be critical.
 Feedings started within ~ 4-36 hours following injury appear to have advantages over delayed (> 48 hours) feedings.
 If patients are hemodynamically stable (a prerequisite for prevention of bowel ischemia), these benefits include reductions in sepsis associated with gut permeability and clinical infection, as well as significantly shortened hospital stays.
 Enteral support can reduce the burn-related increase in secretion of catabolic hormones and help maintain gut mucosal integrity.
 The duodenal route is better tolerated than gastric feeding, due to an 18% failure rate in the latter from regurgitation.
 Total parenteral nutrition (TPN) is typically not recommended, due to its ineffectiveness in preventing the catabolic response to burns.
 TPN, sometimes in combination with enteral nutrition, can lead to overfeeding, impaired immunity, liver failure, and increased mortality, when compared with enteral nutrition.